shahbazbaig38/IDP_2022_Project/README.md

 # Install guide

+- clone this repository

-0. make sure you install  MySQL and Xampp and memorize password.
+- make sure you install  MySQL and Xampp and memorize password.
 And run MySQL. you can check running MySQL from this url  `http://localhost/phpmyadmin/index.php`

 1. install or confirm Python 3.7 on your machine